beny81/coursera-test/README.md

 # coursera-test
-You are finally in the right place, welcome G
+You are finally in the right place, welcome Beny fans